Garbutt, New York

-Garbutt, New York is a hamlet located between the village of Scottsville and the hamlet of Mumford.
-It sits at the intersection of Scottsville-Mumford Road and Union Street in the Town of Wheatland in Monroe County, New York, United States.
-Garbutt grew rapidly through the mid-nineteenth century, but starting in the late nineteenth and early twentieth centuries the collapse of the local economy caused the population to severely decline.
+Garbutt, New York is a hamlet in Monroe County, New York, United States.
+It is located within the town of Wheatland between the village of Scottsville and the hamlet of Mumford.
+It sits at the intersection of Scottsville-Mumford Road and Union Street.
+The hamlet grew rapidly through the mid-nineteenth century, but starting in the late nineteenth and early twentieth centuries the collapse of the local economy caused the population to severely decline.

 History

-In its 19th-Century prime, Garbutt boasted a train station and rail yard, service by two railroad companies, several industrial plants, a hotel, two schools, a church, mines, three Oatka Creek bridges, a dam and millpond, a barrel factory, and a number of general stores.
+In its 19th-century prime, Garbutt boasted a train station and rail yard, service by two railroad companies, several industrial plants, a hotel, two schools, a church, mines, three Oatka Creek bridges, a dam and millpond, a barrel factory, and a number of general stores.
 Yet, as long ago as 1937, it was said, "Garbutt is a hamlet so small that it would scarcely be noticed in passing were it not for the large buildings of the Empire Gypsum Company."
 Now, even these are gone.

-The history of Garbutt was written by Carl F Schmidt, an architect locally noted for his histories of the area, and George Engs Slocum, a local business and civic figure whose history of the town appeared in the very early twentieth century.
+The history of Garbutt was written by Carl F. Schmidt, an architect locally noted for his histories of the area, and George Engs Slocum, a local business and civic figure whose history of the town appeared in the very early twentieth century.
 In 1998 (Slocum) and 2002 (Schmidt), the Wheatland Historical Association reprinted their books.
 The Garbuttsville Cemetery was listed on the National Register of Historic Places in 2006.

 Today

 The US Census Bureau does not maintain demographic data for Garbutt.

 While out of sight, the biggest legacy of Garbutt's past is the network of mines not far beneath the surface, extending an unknown distance beyond the locations of the erstwhile factories.
 To this day, construction in the area is limited by the threat posed by potential mine collapse.

-In 2016, Kevin D. Williamson, writing in the National Review criticized small towns such as Garbutt; he wrote that such "dysfunctional, downscale communities ... deserve to die."
+In 2016, Kevin D. Williamson writing in the National Review criticized small towns such as Garbutt; he wrote that such "dysfunctional, downscale communities ... deserve to die."
 Opioid dependency is allegedly epidemic in Garbutt.